You Can't Always Get What You Want: Games of Ordered Preference: Experiments

 \section{Experiments}

 This section evaluates the performance of the proposed \ac{goop} approach in a Monte Carlo study and compares it with a baseline that encodes the ordered preferences via penalty-based scalarization in a non-hierarchical game formulation.
-These experiments are designed to support the claim that, in contrast to non-hierarchical games, \ac{goop} reliably reflect agents' individual ordered preferences.
+These experiments are designed to support the claims that (\romannumeral 1) \ac{goop} reliably reflect agents' individual ordered preferences and that (\romannumeral 2) penalty-based approximate scalarization schemes fail to capture such solutions.
+Finally, we also present a scenario with more complex dynamics and preferences to illustrate the practical generality of the \ac{goop} framework.